I’m stumped; there’s no simple answer.

-But now things are a little different.
+Now things are a little different.

 I’m in it for fun, and fun doesn’t have boundaries.

-Here’s some of the fun I’ve been having in recent months:
+Here’s some of the fun I’ve been having in recent years:

 And sometimes I even get paid for it.
 How cool is that?